ajhynes7/scikit-spatial/doc/source/objects/points.rst

 Points
 ------

-The `Points` class represents multiple points in space.
+The :class:`~skspatial.objects.Points` class represents multiple points in space.

-While the `Point` and `Vector` objects are instantiated with a 1D array, a `Points` object is instantiated with a 2D array.
+While :class:`~skspatial.objects.Point` and :class:`~skspatial.objects.Vector` objects are instantiated with a 1D array, a :class:`~skspatial.objects.Points` object is instantiated with a 2D array.

 >>> from skspatial.objects import Points

 >>> points = Points([[1, 2, 3], [4, 5, 6], [7, 8, 9]])

-The centroid of the points is a `Point`.
+The centroid of the points is a :class:`~skspatial.objects.Point`.

 >>> points.centroid()
 Point([4., 5., 6.])